January 14, 2009: Steve Jobs’ cancer worsens to the point that he takes a medical leave from Apple.

 One of the issues with Jobs misleading people in this way was that, as the miraculous CEO who had turned around Apple, his wellbeing was viewed as critical to the company’s valuation.
 A lack of transparency, and a willful misrepresentation of his health condition, put Apple in a difficult situation.

-In the end, after a week of sustained legal recommendations, Jobs wrote a second letter, dated January 14 — this time announcing his leave of absence.
+In the end, after a week of sustained legal recommendations, Jobs wrote a second letter, dated January 14.
+This time, he announced his leave of absence.

 I am sure all of you saw my letter last week sharing something very personal with the Apple community.
 Unfortunately, the curiosity over my personal health continues to be a distraction not only for me and my family, but everyone else at Apple as well.
 In addition, during the past week I have learned that my health-related issues are more complex than I originally thought.